Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. Sketch ideas for what you'll work on in lab on Wednesday.
+I worked on this entire lab with Shivani Doshi(sgd73).
+We brainstormed together and liked the idea of doing something similar to an escape room where the user has to solve riddles in order to open doors.
+We want to use a joy stick to move between the different riddles.

 ## Share your idea sketches with Zoom Room mates and get feedback